 Parson’s has one of the best outdoor areas in the city.
 It’s huge, with lots of picnic benches and a ping pong table, plus an entire bar outside.
 Food-wise, the fried chicken is really good - and they make frozen negronis year-round.

 You can drink Revolution beers all over the place now, but their warehouse-style brew pub in Logan Square is still the best place to do it.
 This is partly because its pub menu has excellent bar food.
-You can get bacon-fat popcorn, burgers, and pizzas with toppings like pulled pork or Italian beef.
-Keep in mind they don’t take reservations, and it’s always crowded, so expect a wait if you come here with a large group.
+You can get cheese curds, burgers, and pizzas with toppings like pulled pork or Italian beef.
+Keep in mind they don’t take reservations, and it can get pretty crowded, so expect a wait if you come here with a large group.

 Margie’s is an old-school ice cream parlor that technically serves food, but you don’t want any of that.
 Come for the ice cream and the ice cream alone.
 The interior decor seems like it hasn’t been touched in years, and the classic sundaes are what you should order.
 They come in all sorts of sizes and varieties, with gravy boats of housemade caramel or hot fudge (or both if you’d like) on the side.
 Very few ice cream shops get lines out the door in the winter, but this one does.